 Why is Amniotic Fluid Important?

-Before discussing the concept of a dry birth, we need to understand the significance of amniotic fluid during pregnancy.
+Amniotic fluid is an essential to nourish and protect your growing baby.
 This clear, slightly yellowish liquid is a vital component of the amniotic sac, surrounding and protecting your growing baby.
 The amniotic fluid serves several critical functions:

 (Source)